 I earned my PhD in Applied Linguistics in the Research Centre for Languages & Cultures at the University of South Australia, where I taught first and second year French courses as well as first year linguistics courses.
 I am currently an assistant editor of the Journal of New Zealand and Pacific Studies, an English as a Second Language teacher at Udemy.com, and I have been the author and web developer of ielanguages.com, a free language learning website, for over a decade.
-I also recently began a certificate program in E-Learning Instructional Design through the University of California, Irvine.
+I am also currently enrolled in a certificate program in E-Learning Instructional Design through the University of California, Irvine.

 I am the author of Great French Short Stories of the Twentieth Century: A Dual-Language Book and Say it in French: New Edition, both published by Dover Publications of New York.
 My audio-visual French Listening Resources podcast is listed in MERLOT, the Multimedia Educational Resource for Learning and Online Teaching.
 My language tutorial e-books covering vocabulary, grammar, and pronunciation of six European languages, with accompanying mp3s, are available via Gumroad.
 I am also creating comparative videos and exercises for learning several languages together: